borjapetit/fortran_toolkit/docs/olsreg.md

 !
 Output:
 !
 !
 Number of variables =       4
 !
-Number of observatios =     100
+Number of observations =     100
 !
-Number of valid observatios =     100
+Number of valid observations =     100
 !
 R-squared =  0.6240
 !
 Adjusted R-squared =  0.6122
 !